I. Christ’s life as our high priest (7-10)

 II.
 The need to grow in maturity (11-14)

-- What do you think may have been some of the causes that kept them stuck as a spiritual baby?
+• What do you think may have been some of the causes that kept them stuck as spiritual babies?

 Deuteronomy 6:7 – Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.